Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 The Backing Technique

-Stretch your cane further by using thin slices (1-2mm) over a solid-color backing:
+Stretch your cane further by using thin slices over a solid-color backing:

 - Slice cane thin

-- Apply slices to a solid sheet of coordinating color
+- Apply slices to a solid slab of coordinating color

 - Roll gently to bond

-You get the pattern on top with structural support underneath - and your cane goes twice as far.
+You get the pattern on top with a solid clay base underneath, and the same hand-built cane stretches across roughly twice as many pieces.

 The Scrap Cane